j00sebox/RadRenderer/README.md

 # EmazingEngine
-My attempt to make a 3D graphics engine for the console.
+My attempt to make a 3D graphics renderer for the console.